 Output 1 Output 2

-Turns on when <upper< td="">>Lower</upper<> >Lower
+Turns on when <upper< th="">&gt;Lower</upper<> >Lower

 Intended Function Green Red

 This mode encodes the result in such a way that the internal alarm relays can be used to drive an external remote 3-colour LED indicator.
 This is a special type of LED containing both red and green emitters, which could be mounted in a control panel.
 This external LED will then turn green / amber / red according to the test result - in a similar way to the built-in one.
-Output 1 ("Green") is turned on when the result is greater than the lower limit.
+Output 1 ("Green") is turned on when the result is less that the upper limit.
+Output 2 ("Red") is turned on when the result is greater than the lower limit.
 If the result is in between, both outputs are turned on and the LED colour will be amber (i.e. a mixture of red and green light).